PhilanthropiCat/PiCa-Docs/docs/Nodes.md

 ## CosNode

 The CosNode node is used to evaluate the cosine of a node's value.
-This node takes two other nodes as parameters.
+This node takes one node as parameter.

 The attributes of the node are: